 Charlotte is at the helm of the winery owned by her German family, Bodega Biniagual, just outside the tiny hamlet of Biniagual – all of which belongs to the winery.
 The picturesque and peaceful hamlet is a magical place to visit – and the wines at the more modern bodega are pretty splendid too.

-Ilka Karl – Es Princep Hotel, Palma
+Ilka Karl – formerly of Es Princep Hotel, Palma

 Ilka – also German – worked in Mallorca’s 5-star St Regis Mardavall Mallorca Resort and Gran Hotel Son Net before taking up her post as general manager of Palma’s 5-star Sant Francesc Hotel Singular for its opening in 2015.
 In 2017 she left that hotel to take on the challenge of opening another new hotel – Es Princep in Palma.
 She has since left to do consultancy work in the hotel industry.